track02/Fractals_WebGL/README.md

 WebGL - Fractal Plotter
 =====

-##Installation and Instructions
+## Installation and Instructions

-Download and run FractalDrawing.html in your web browser.
+Download and load FractalDrawing.html in your web browser.

 Control Scheme: